cloud-gov/cg-site/_docs/management/headers.md

 Strict-Transport-Security: max-age=31536000
 ```

 These headers reflect some of the main recommendations of the [OWASP Secure Headers Project](https://owasp.org/www-project-secure-headers/#div-headers).
-Many web application security scanners (commonly implemented to help fulfill [RA-5](https://nvd.nist.gov/800-53/Rev4/control/RA-5)) identify lack of these headers as a potential vulnerability, so cloud.gov sets them by default to support your application's security and security compliance.
+Many web application security scanners (commonly implemented to help fulfill [RA-5](https://nvd.nist.gov/800-53/Rev4/control/RA-5)) identify lack of these headers as a potential vulnerability, so Cloud.gov sets them by default to support your application's security and security compliance.

 To override any of these headers, you can set them to a different value in your application.
 To omit the `X-Frame-Options header` entirely, you can set its value to `ALLOWALL`.
 [Details on the behavior of HTTP headers.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)